Leaving Australia for Bali Paradise

 For days when we wanted to do specific tours on our week in Bali paradise, we could have considered a fixed tour with a tour company.
 The hotel had a large set of tours that they could recommend.
 The better option for us was to hire a driver for a day.
 We got a recommendation for a driver named Joni and we used Joni when we wanted to wander on our own away from the hotel for a full day.
 The full day rate is somewhere between 500,000IDR and 850,000IDR ($50 to $85CND) depending on how long you are out and where you go.
 You can negotiate in advance for the rate.
 Note that you may be asked to pay for police fees or tolls.
 We also fed our driver through the day.
 But we still found the flexibility of having a driver to be worth the price.

-Our Week in Bali
+Great Food in Bali

 Our days staying local in Jimbaran Bay during our week in Bali paradise were spent by the great set of pools, at the beach or walking down the beach to the great selection of beach seafood restaurants.